scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 - Similar to the jackknife+, the regression functions :math:`\hat{\mu}_{-S_{k(i)}}(X_i)` are used to estimate the prediction intervals.

-As for jackknife+, this method garantees a coverage level higher than :math:`1-2\alpha` for a target coverage level of :math:`1-\alpha`, without any *a priori* assumption on the distribution of the data.
+As for jackknife+, this method guarantees a coverage level higher than :math:`1-2\alpha` for a target coverage level of :math:`1-\alpha`, without any *a priori* assumption on the distribution of the data.
 As noted by [1], the jackknife+ can be viewed as a special case of the CV+